bitjson/bch-zce/readme.md

 </small>

+### Existing Risk-Reduction Strategies

+The Bitcoin Cash ecosystem makes significant use of **zero-confirmation transactions** – transactions which have not yet been included in a block.
+(When a transaction is included in a block, the transaction is said to have one confirmation.
+Each successive block is considered to add to the transaction's total confirmations.)

+As BCH block size limits are well-beyond typical network throughput, practically all transactions are included in the next block after their initial broadcast.
+Additionally, a widely-deployed "first-seen" transaction relay rule ensures that honest nodes refuse to relay or mine transactions which conflict with any already-seen transactions.
+These properties make the existing state of zero-confirmation BCH transactions reliable enough for many applications, provided precautions are taken to mitigate the risk of payment fraud.

+Depending on the specific application, payees can utilize a number of risk-reduction strategies.

 #### Transaction Conflict Monitoring

-By listening for conflicting transactions on the network for 5 to 10 seconds prior to considering a payment final, payees can significantly reduce the risk of a payment being fraudulently reversed<sup>2</sup>.
-To monitor the network, payment service providers maintain sets of widely-connected nodes which are more likely to receive a broadcast of a conflicting payment.
+By listening for conflicting transactions on the network for 5 to 10 seconds prior to considering a payment final, payees can significantly reduce the risk of a payment being fraudulently reversed<sup>1</sup>.
+To monitor the network, payment service providers maintain sets of widely-connected nodes, increasing the likelihood that they will receive any broadcasts of conflicting payments.

-A new protocol message type, the [Double Spend Proof (DSP)](https://documentation.cash/protocol/network/messages/dsproof-beta), is also being widely-tested and deployed to help propagate knowledge of conflicting transactions (without assisting in the propagation of the conflicting transactions themselves).
+A new protocol message type – the [Double Spend Proof (DSP)](https://documentation.cash/protocol/network/messages/dsproof-beta) – is also being deployed to help propagate knowledge of conflicting transactions (without assisting in the propagation of the conflicting transactions themselves).

 <small>

-2. [Testing on BCH in 2018](https://www.youtube.com/watch?v=TIt96gFh4vw) indicated that attack success probability falls below 1% after only 2 seconds, and less than 0.1% at 3 seconds.
-Even for sophisticated attacks with a high-fee replacement transaction delivered by a network of well-connected nodes, after a 5 second delay, attacks had only a 5% success probability.
+1. [Testing on BCH in 2018](https://www.youtube.com/watch?v=TIt96gFh4vw) revealed that equal-fee attack success probability falls below 1% after only 2 seconds, and less than 0.1% at 3 seconds, indicating that almost all mining nodes reliably receive broadcasted transactions within 3 seconds.
+(And even sophisticated attacks with a high-fee replacement transaction delivered by a network of well-connected nodes had only a 5% success probability at 5 seconds.)

 </small>